Easton Area School District

 Easton Area School District is an urban, suburban, and rural public school district located in Northampton County in the Lehigh Valley region of eastern Pennsylvania.
-It serves the city of Easton, as well as Forks, Palmer, and portions of Lower Mount Bethel Townships.
+It serves the city of Easton and Forks, Palmer, and portions of Lower Mount Bethel townships.

 Students in grades nine through 12 attend Easton Area High School in Easton.
-Students in grades five through eight attend Easton Area Middle School, and the district has six elementary schools, Ada B. Cheston, F.A.
-March, Forks, Palmer, Paxinosa, and Shawnee, for kindergarten through fourth grades.
-As of the 2020–21 school year, the school district had a total enrollment of 8,289 students between all nine of its schools, according to National Center for Education Statistics data.
+Students in grades six through eight attend Easton Area Middle School, and the district has seven elementary schools, Ada B. Cheston, F.A.
+March, Tracy, Forks, Palmer, Paxinosa, and Shawnee, for kindergarten through fifth grades.
+As of the 2023–24 school year, the school district had a total enrollment of 7,978 students between all nine of its schools, according to National Center for Education Statistics data.

 Easton Area School District encompasses approximately 28 square miles.
 In 2009, the per capita income was $20,875, while the median family income was $53,545.
 According to 2005 local census data, it served a resident population of 63,195.

-As of the 2021-22 school year, Easton Area School District served 7.984 students between its nine schools, according to the National Center for Education Statistics.
+History

+The district previously covered Riegelsville, in Bucks County.
+In 2006, a campaign to move Riegelsville from the Easton Area School District to the Palisades School District began.

+In 2011, Ronald J. Tomalis, the Secretary of Education of Pennsylvania, ruled in favor of the Riegelsville Tax and Education Coalition by stating that the group's request is related to education quality.
+The previous secretary had ruled against the group.
+Clyde Waite, a judge in Bucks County approved the plan in 2012.
+Riegelsville was to be an independent school district for a period between it being part of two different school districts.
+The Pennsylvania Department of Education approved the moving of districts in July 2012.
+The change was to be effective in 2013.
+Around 60 students were to be moved to the Palisades district.
+To cover the student transfer, the Palisades district gave $1,400,000 to the Easton Area school district.